wckyhq/glimpse/misc/CONTRIBUTE.md

 - [x] Preferably open-source - if not, then organisation/company/author must respect privacy (no sign-ups, etc)
 - [x] Preferably free - freeing youreself from addiciton shouldn't be paywalled!

-> Every resource will be investigated to be sure its correct for everyone - I am only human, so I may make mitakes!
+> Every resource will be investigated to be sure its correct for everyone - I am only human, so I may make mistakes!

 # Pull Requests